Unity-Technologies/BoatAttack/Packages/com.unity.render-pipelines.universal/Documentation~/ShaderGraph.md

-# Working with Shader Graph
+# 2D Renderer and Shader Graph

 ## Creating a Lit Shader